trepidacious/gatsby-rebeam-org/src/pages/gatsby-markdown-images.md

 Note that the path is relative to the Markdown document itself.

-<message negative=true>Note - if you have set up "Smart" links see the additional section below for an extra step to have them work with images.</message>
+<alert variant="info">Note - if you have set up "Smart" links see the additional section below for an extra step to have them work with images.</alert>

 This should get you some nice looking images: